Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 About this microcredential

-The Digital Engineering for Infrastructure and Facilities microcredential provides a comprehensive curriculum designed to equip learners with the knowledge and practical skills required to bridge traditional project delivery and the rapidly evolving digital practices that underpin data centric engineering and construction processes and more strategic approaches to asset data management.
-The program provides the theoretical foundations and applied experience in the principles and practices of Digital Engineering implementation.
-With a focus on the technical skills and real-world project scenarios, the microcredential includes a targeted scope that covers the following four blocks:
+The Digital Engineering for Infrastructure and Facilities microcredential provides a comprehensive curriculum designed to equip learners with the knowledge and practical skills required to bridge traditional project delivery and the rapidly evolving digital practices that underpin data centric engineering and construction processes, as well as more strategic approaches to asset data management.
+The program provides theoretical foundations and applied experience in the principles and practices of digital engineering implementation.
+With a focus on real-world project scenarios and workflows, the microcredential includes a targeted scope that covers the following four blocks:

 • Survey and existing conditions modelling